2023 Most Popular Political Science & Government Bachelor's Degree Schools in North Carolina

 Women make up 45% of the political science majors at the school.

-Elon University came in at #7 in this year’s edition of the Most Popular Political Science & Government Bachelor’s Degree Schools in North Carolina ranking.
-Located in the midsize suburb of Elon, Elon is a private not-for-profit college with a medium-sized student population.
+Elon University ranked #7 on this year’s Most Popular Political Science & Government Bachelor’s Degree Schools in North Carolina list.
+Located in the medium-sized suburb of Elon, Elon is a private not-for-profit college with a moderately-sized student population.

 Of the 84 students majoring in political science at Elon, 33% are male and 67% are female.